plone/plone.app.robotframework/docs/source/tutorial.rst

     Replace 1019 bytes with 1364 bytes (2/43 lines changed; 8 lines added)
     Replace 42 bytes with 119 bytes (1/1 lines changed; 4 lines added)

-Once we have answered for all the questions.
-Our add-on template is ready.
+Once we have answered for all the questions, our add-on template is ready.

 If we installed Templer into its own virtualenv, we can deactivate it now with::